 String references

-In-game strings are collected in one or two files, dialog.tlk
+In-game strings are collected in one or two files, dialog.tlk and

-(depending on user language) dialogF.tlk
+(depending on user language) dialogF.tlk,

 and referred to by 4-byte integers (“strrefs”) in game structures.